asprout/Fish-Eat-Fish_Game/README.md

 * Frenzy bar
 * Life "bar"
 * New life animations
-* invulnerability : after death/new level/etc, you will be invulnerable for a limited time.
-However, you will also be unable to eat during this time.
+* Invulnerability : after death/new level/etc, you will be invulnerable for a limited time.
 * Score and high score counts
 * Start screen
 * Restart level, restart game options
 * Powerups!
   The flashing dots are powerups and can always be eaten, though harder to catch
       They give a random effect, in order of most common to least..
        1) +1 health (nothing happens if you have 3 lives)
 	   2) temporary invulnerability
 	   3) temporary speed boost
 	   4) score multiplier